pujasree2306035-eie/Weather-App/README.md

-->A basic weather app using HTML,CSS,JavaScript ->Using an open source Weather API
+->A basic weather app using HTML,CSS,JavaScript \n ->Using an open source Weather API